ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Introduction

-To address these challenges, we propose ORION, a novel deep reinforcement learning-based framework designed for cooperative multi-agent online navigation.
+To address these challenges, we propose \textit{ORION}, a novel deep reinforcement learning-based framework designed for cooperative multi-agent online navigation.
 ORION first introduces a fused graph-based representation of each agent's prior and online updated maps, enabling the downstream policy network to jointly reason about known structures and newly observed areas.
 We further propose an option-critic structure in which an \textit{option} denotes a high-level policy that either focuses on the agent's individual navigation or on supporting teammates by collecting team-level informative observations about the environment.
 Each option persists for multiple time steps and provides the corresponding low-level action guidance.
 A learned termination mechanism then decides, based on local observations and the team's state, whether to continue the current option or switch to a more suitable one.
 Embedding this option mechanism into both the policy and critic networks enables ORION to judge/evaluate the long-term impact of option sequencing, allowing robots to adopt behaviors that balance individual progress with team-level gains.
 Within this option framework, we further design a two-stage cooperation strategy that captures distinct behaviors before and after an agent reaches its target.
 Before arrival, agents navigate toward their targets while opportunistically gathering information that can reduce future detours and alleviate team-level information gaps.
 After arrival, instead of remaining idle, agents may choose to explore nearby areas to assist other agents still en route, adaptively deciding how much additional exploration is beneficial without jeopardizing their timeliness.
 This strategy is validated in our experiments to benefit the makespan by resolving remaining uncertainties for agents still ``suffering'' from individual exploration-exploitation trade-offs.
+We evaluate ORION extensively across hundreds of simulated maps, large-scale Gazebo environments, and real-world deployments with varying team sizes and start–target assignments.
+ORION consistently outperforms state-of-the-art classical and learning-based planners by \SI{6.9}{\%}-\SI{13.4}{\%} in makespan while maintaining real-time inference efficiency.
+We further demonstrate up to an additional \SI{14.2}{\%} improvement arising specifically from our two-stage cooperation strategy.
+Finally, real-world experiments further demonstrate that ORION transfers without additional training/tuning, highlighting its practicality for cooperative navigation under partial observability.